-The Machine Learning Department is made up of a multi-disciplinary team of faculty and students across several academic departments.
-Machine learning is dedicated to furthering the scientific understanding of automated learning and to producing the next generation of tools for data analysis and decision making based on that understanding.
+The Machine Learning Department comprises a multidisciplinary team of faculty, staff and students across several academic disciplines.
+We're dedicated to furthering the scientific understanding of automated learning and to producing the next generation of tools for data analysis and decision-making based on that understanding.

-We do NOT offer any online or part-time degrees, all of our programs are a full-time commitment at the Pittsburgh Campus.
+We do NOT offer any online or part-time degrees.
+All of our programs are a full-time commitment on the Pittsburgh Campus.

 The Ph.D.
-Program in Machine Learning is for students who are interested in research in Machine Learning and Computational Statistics.
+Program in Machine Learning is for students interested in research in machine learning and computational statistics.
 The program is operated jointly by faculty in the School of Computer Science and Department of Statistics.

-The primary application is open to those who are not currently earning a degree from or working at CMU, as well as CMU undergraduates who prefer it over the Fifth-Year MS.
+The primary application is open to students who are not currently earning a degree from or working at CMU, as well as CMU undergraduates who prefer it over the Fifth-Year Master's program.

-The primary application is open to those who are not currently earning a degree from or working at CMU, as well as CMU undergraduates who prefer it over the Fifth-Year MS. Unlike the other links in this list, the MS in Machine Learning - Applied Study is a unique degree for students planning a career in industry.
+The primary application is open to students who are not currently earning a degree from or working at CMU, as well as CMU undergraduates who prefer it over the Fifth-Year Master's program.
+Unlike the other links in this list, the M.S. in Machine Learning — Applied Study is a unique degree for students planning a career in industry.

-Current CMU undergraduates may be eligible to apply early and earn the MS in their fifth year.
+Current CMU undergraduates may be eligible to apply early and earn a master's degree in their fifth year.

-Machine learning and statistical methods are increasingly used in many application areas including natural language processing, speech, vision, robotics, and computational biology.
-The Minor in Machine Learning allows undergraduates to learn about the core principles of machine learning.
+Machine learning and statistical methods are increasingly used in many application areas, including natural language processing, speech, vision, robotics and computational biology.
+The Minor in Machine Learning allows undergraduates to learn about the core principles of machine learning while pursuing another primary area of study.

-The curriculum varies based on when students began their undergraduate program at CMU:
+The curriculum varies based on when students began their CMU undergraduate program.

 Curriculum for 2018 and earlier